51r/tf-sample-module/README.md

 # Terraform random_pet module sample

-This repo will be used as a module with different tag versions to be used with `moved` configuration block in Terraform.
+This repo will be used as a Terraform module with different tag versions to show example use of `moved` configuration block in Terraform.